JairajJangle/react-native-navigation-mode/README.md

 - **Edge-to-edge enforcement** - Android 16 will remove the opt-out entirely
 - **Expo SDK 53+** - New projects use edge-to-edge by default
 - **React Native 0.79+** - Built-in support for 16KB page size and edge-to-edge
-- **Safe area management** - Critical for preventing content overlap with system bars
+- **Safe area management** - Critical for preventing content overlap with system bars (especially noticeable in 3-button navigation mode).

 ### Real-World Impact